 So in the case of MS, demyelination of the nerves in the cerebellum, cause the ataxia.
 Damaged nerves cannot control the muscles very well.
 So if you already have multiple sclerosis, then you know the cause already.

 If you haven't had a diagnosis of MS yet, your family doctor will probably refer you to a neurologist.
-Because there are so many reasons why you might have ataxia, the neurologist will go through a process of elimination to determine the cause.
+Because there are so many reasons why you might have this problem, the neurologist will go through a process of elimination to determine the cause.